 All these factors combine to provide an unique atmosphere and breeds devoted and loyal disciples of our great sport.
 We are of a peculiar nature; we seek out the highest mountains and the roughest roads on which to worship at the altar of the Man with the Hammer.
 Our legs are what propel us; our minds are what drive us.
 We refer to our shaved legs in the third person – the legs – and speak of distance in kilometres and measure sizes in centimetres regardless of what country we are in.
 We adhere strictly to the Canon of Cycling’s Etiquette: The Rules.

 A Velominatus is a disciple of the highest order.
-We spend our days pouring over the very essence of what makes ours such a special sport and how that essence fits into cycling’s colorful fabric.
+We spend our days poring over the very essence of what makes ours such a special sport and how that essence fits into Cycling’s colorful fabric.
 This is the Velominati’s raison d’être.
 This is where the Velominati can be ourselves.
 This is our agony – our badge of honor – our sin.